 Policymakers refused to listen, and the people have taken this back.

 Guadalupe-N Lamar is and has always been a matter of political will.
 As rail advocates, we feel the weight of responsibility for opposing this plan.
 But, that's half the commitment.
 The other half comes with our resolve to fix this weak plan.
 Success, not failure, is our objective.
-We will be there for this objective between now and November.
-We will be there after November and until the first train rolls.
+We will support the work of redesignating Guadalupe-N Lamar as the LPA after November and until the first train rolls.
 That route needs to be where the people want it, and where on every weekday morning tens of thousands of riders support it with their fares, not with new taxes.

 Read major coverage of this planning campaign and what Our Rail and its affiliated groups have been doing to keep you informed.